 VOLUNTARY RECALL: DePuy ASRTM XL Acetabular Hip System and DePuy ASRTM Hip Resurfacing System

 DePuy Orthopaedics issued a worldwide recall of its ASRTM XL Acetabular Hip System and ASRTM Hip Resurfacing System in 2010.
 The ASR products DePuy recalled are metal-on-metal hip replacement devices that have been on the market since 2003.
 More than 93,000 patients are potentially affected by the recall.
-For additional information, please review the Slack & Davis DePuy ASR Hip Implant Frequently Asked Questions (FAQs).
+For additional information, please review the Slack Davis Sanger DePuy ASR Hip Implant Frequently Asked Questions (FAQs).

 NEWS & UPDATES: Metal-on-Metal Implants Linked to Serious Side Effects